bionick87/2019-nCoV/README.md

 ```

-Then remember to change the paths within each function
+Then remember to change the paths within each function,

-Or download the data(dataset-nConV-2019 and pepdata) from:
+Or download the data (dataset-nConV-2019 and pepdata of SATPdb) from:

 https://drive.google.com/open?id=1buUylzkMAM91Qs7z-ndvUKlvr4wbaiSq

-after the unzip of data.zip you will find two folders:
+After the unzip of data.zip you will find two folders:

 i)  ./data/Dataset-nConV-2019: the dataset that I used to train all the models
 ii) ./data/pepdata:  The SATPdb peptide for the inference